bruscalia/collocation/README.md

 # collocation
-A repository with a python implementation of Orthogonal Collocation by Villadsen and Stewart (1967) for solving second order boundary value problems.
+A repository with a python implementation of Orthogonal Collocation by Villadsen and Stewart (1967) for solving second order boundary value problems with symmetry.

-See two simple examples and a real world problem in the notebook example_collocation.
+See two simple examples and a real world problem in the notebook [example_collocation](https://github.com/bruscalia/collocation/example_collocation.ipynb).

+## Install
+As it is a very short package, we have not made it available via PyPi.
+So the user must either clone the repository using git (see code below) or download the files and use in a corresponding directory.

 ```
 pip install -e git+https://github.com/bruscalia/collocation#egg=collocation